Shire helps keep FTSE 100 afloat on bid speculation

 Ireland, where effective corporate tax rates are among the

 lowest in the world.
-The stock has risen around 30 percent since
+The stock has risen nearly 30 percent since

 mid-April.